wp-plugins/events-manager/readme.txt

 * added multi-level taxonomy condition searching so seperating ids/slugs by & will force an AND search as well as the traditional comma for OR searches
 * fixed custom taxonomies not being saved from recurring events to recurrences
 * added page_queryvar search attribute which allows for independent paginated shortcode lists via a custom page number id
+* fixed HTML entities breaking CSV output in booking exports
+* fixed recurrences validation when no days are supplied in weekly pattern
+* improved event time validation to catch variations without help from the timepicker
+* fixed taxonomy theme templates not overriding pages due to our formats
+* fixed some typos on settings page
+* improved styling of options page to make option sets clearer to distinguish
+* added excerpt formats to events and locations and appropriate settings
+* fixed BP private group admins being able to directly publish private group events whether or not they have publish caps
+* changed minimum characters to autosuggest location from auto-completer on 'near' search to 2 characters
+* removed usage of TimThumb
+* changed thumbnail generation to optionally allow for full-sized images scaled by HTML attributes and adding querystring arguments for use with Photon by JetPack image scaling
+* fixed typo for single ticket mode setting explanation
+* fixed em_events_list_grouped not returning a string for output
+* fixed order attribute not accepting lowercase asc/desc options
+* fixed pagination issues when changing row limits on bookings table
+* added distance options to search form on settings page,
+* fixed distance not searching in km
+* fixed DST miscalculations with google add-to-calendar link
+* fixed ical descriptions not accepting \n characters
+* improved translation text for event and location form submit buttons
+* improved events and locations widgets so li wrapping tags can contain classes as well as adding sanitization, cleaning up etc.
+* fixed 'awaiting payment' statuses not showing edit/approve links in EM Free
+* fixed trashing blank recurrence creating unexpected results
+* fixed escaping issues on punctuations for text searches on some servers
+* fixed template templates/tables/locations.php to not show delete options if user doesn't have the capability
+* improved country search attribute by adding ability to search multiple countries at once by using comma-delimited strings
+* fixed ticket price formatting resulting in thousand separator triggering validation errors when updating event
+* fixed private events showing up on global locations map
+* improved loading of EM_Booking SQL to initially exclude em_meta and join the table
+* fixed booking notes not being deleted in em_meta table along with booking
+* changed booking email notifications so admins get an email for every action performed
+* fixed duplication of event not copying over data stored in the em_meta table

 = 5.5.3.1 =
 * added #_TAGNOTES